-All models get something called the 'JaguarDrive' system, which allows you to select Standard, Eco, Dynamic or Winter modes, each tweaking how the steering feels and how the accelerator pedal responds when you press it.
+All models get something called the 'JaguarDrive' system, which allows you to select Standard, Eco, Dynamic or Winter modes; each tweaking how the steering feels and how the accelerator pedal responds when you press it.

-If you add four-wheel drive, apart from the extra purchase price and higher running costs, you won't notice much of a change.
+If you go for four-wheel drive, apart from the extra purchase price and higher running costs, you won't notice much of a change.
 The system keeps the XE rear-wheel drive most of the time, with power only being sent to the front wheels when the rear tyres begin to lose grip.
 You can feel it shuffling power around in very wet conditions, but other than that, it doesn't make a whole heap of difference, apart from offering extra sure-footedness in extreme weather conditions.